RobXYZ/viofosync/README.md

 Three-camera support (telephoto and interior lenses), the single-source camera registry and other improvements were contributed by [@jusii](https://github.com/jusii) (#17, #18, #20).

 Single channel camera work by [@nittanygeek](https://github.com/nittanygeek) (#24).

+Truthful archive deletes — including the unlock and confirm-through flow — and the web-serving performance work were contributed by [@Anonymouse6661](https://github.com/Anonymouse6661) (#30).

 The GPX extraction logic uses the method described at [https://sergei.nz/extracting-gps-data-from-viofo-a119-and-other-novatek-powered-cameras/](https://sergei.nz/extracting-gps-data-from-viofo-a119-and-other-novatek-powered-cameras/).